weni-ai/.github/README.md

 * Report a bug by using [this guideline](https://github.com/ilhasoft/weni-platform/blob/main/.github/CONTRIBUTING.md#report-a-bug) for details on what and how you can contribute.

+## Public roadmap

+The roadmap of solutions we're working on at the moment is publicly available [on this page](https://bit.ly/weni-roadmap) and we're willing to get your contributions to it.

 ## Using the issue tracker

 The issues created here will be analysed and validated.
 They can be submitted to [this repository](https://github.com/ilhasoft/weni-platform) or in the respective module exposed in the [modules table](https://github.com/Ilhasoft/weni-platform/tree/main#modules).